-Kayleigh is an associate solicitor in the Commercial Property and Residential Development Teams.
+Kayleigh is a Senior Associate Solicitor in the Commercial Property Team.

 Business Asset Sales and Purchases

-Acting for a commercial landlord in respect of a loan facility for in excess of £20m, secured against a portfolio of properties
+Acting for a commercial landlord Borrower in respect of a loan facility from HSBC Bank for £24 million, secured against a portfolio of 85 properties with an investment value of £58 million.
+The transaction was completed within 10 weeks from the date of instruction.

-Acting for local and regional housebuilders in respect of acquisitions of land for residential development; dealing with development finance and phased drawdowns throughout the building works; and then drafting the contract and transfers packs and supporting documentation in readiness for plot sales.
+Acting on the sales and purchases of significant areas of land for residential development; dealing with development finance and phased drawdowns throughout the building works; and drafting the contract and transfer packs and supporting documentation in readiness for plot sales.

-Acting for a registered social housing provider on the acquisition of land and buildings which were formerly owned by Devon and Cornwall Police.
-Kayleigh’s clients were purchasing the land from a developer who had acquired it from Devon and Cornwall Police the previous year.
-During the due diligence process, Kayleigh’s investigations revealed that numerous matters had been overlooked by the developer’s solicitors when the land was acquired, including rights of support and easements for access and for services, which were required but had not been granted.
-Kayleigh liaised with Devon and Cornwall Police to resolve all these matters, and also a boundary issue, before completing the purchase of the land and simultaneously exchanging a Build Contract with the developer for the development of the site.
+Acting for a Registered Social Housing provider on the acquisition of land and buildings which were formerly owned by Devon and Cornwall Police.
+Kayleigh’s clients purchased the land from a developer who had acquired it from Devon and Cornwall Police the previous year.
+Kayleigh’s due diligence investigations revealed that numerous defects in title had been created or overlooked by the developer’s solicitors when the land was acquired, including rights of support and easements for access and for services, which were required but had not been granted, and various boundary issues.
+Kayleigh liaised with Devon and Cornwall Police to successfully resolve all these matters before completing the purchase of the land and simultaneously exchanging a Build Contract with the developer for the development of the site.

 Recommendations for Kayleigh